x

 Advising & Registration

-If you do not have an assigned advisor, please feel free to contact The College of Education for more information: coedadvising@tamiu.edu or call 956.326.2420 [956.326.2435]
+If you do not have an assigned Academic Success Coach feel free to contact The College of Education for more information at coedadvising@tamiu.edu or call 956.326.2420 [956.326.2435]

-Graduates: SCREENING INSTRUMENT: You may email coedacceptance@tamiu.edu with your student ID and degree you are pursuing, so the link to this form may be sent to you.
+Graduates: SCREENING INSTRUMENT: You may email coedacceptance@tamiu.edu with your student ID and the degree you are pursuing, so the link to this form may be sent to you.
 Graduate Admission letters are currently being sent out.

 Have Rep exam questions or need more information- Contact texesprep@tamiu.edu for more information